Banu Uqayl

-Banu Uqayl (بنو عُـقَـيـْل) are an ancient Arab tribe that played an important role in the history of eastern Arabia and Iraq.
+Banu Uqayl (بنو عُـقَـيـْل) are an ancient Arab tribe that played an important role in the history of Eastern Arabia and Iraq.
 They belonged to the Banu Ka'b branch of the large Banu 'Amir confederation.

-The Banu 'Amir confederation of tribes had their original homeland in western Arabia, on the border between Hejaz and Najd.
-The 'Uqayl branch moved southwards and settled in the large valley known as "al-'Aqiq" (modern day Wadi al-Dawasir), which they later claimed was granted to them by the Muslim prophet Muhammad.
-During the Abbasid era, most of the Banu 'Amir moved from Najd into Iraq and Syria.
-The Uqaylids were among the last to leave, settling on the banks of the Euphrates.
-There a section of the tribe founded the Uqaylid dynasty, which controlled Mosul and other regions of northern Mesopotamia, though remaining largely nomadic.
-When the Uqaylid dynasty was brought down, three large Uqaylid tribes, the Khafaja, Ubadah, and Muntafiq, settled in southern Iraq and remain there to the present day.
+The Banu 'Amir confederation of tribes had their original homeland in the western Arabian Peninsula on the border between the Hejaz and the Najd.
+The 'Uqayl branch moved southwards and settled in the large valley known as "al-'Aqiq" (modern day Wadi al-Dawasir), which they later claimed was granted to them by the prophet of Islam Muhammad.
+During the Abbasid Caliphate, most of the Banu 'Amir moved from the Najd into Iraq and Syria.

+The Uqaylids were among the last to leave, settling on the banks of the Euphrates, where a section founded the Uqaylid dynasty, which controlled Mosul and other regions of Upper Mesopotamia, though remaining largely nomadic.
+When the Uqaylid dynasty fell, three large Uqaylid tribes, the Khafaja, the Ubadah, and al-Muntafiq, settled in Lower Mesopotamia, and remain there to the present day.